UST-QuAntiL/qhana-plugin-runner/plugins/workflows/README.md

 Additionally, [Camunda](https://camunda.com/) BPMN run is needed.

-Celery workers completing workflow tasks should use a non-solo pool, e.g., gevent or eventlet.
+It is recommended to use celery workers with a non-solo pool, e.g., gevent or eventlet.
 Set the concurrency flag to allow for multiple celery task instances.

 Example with pool, concurrency and celery beat: